theroycode/microblog/README.md

 # Microblog

+THIS IS A INCOMPLETE PROJECT.
+I MIGHT NOT WORK ON IT AGAIN.

 A microblogging website written in Flask where users can create accounts, share posts, and much more.

 ## Features